 Finally, when you’ve gotten your fill of art, music, and shopping, head down to River Street to wind down your day.
 Nestled on the Savannah River, this is a great spot to grab some ice cream to cool off during the heat of the day.

 Try not to ruin your dinner, though, because Savannah still has stellar food awaiting.
 River Street is quite touristy, so know that ahead of time.

-A plethora of bars, souvenir shops, and more galleries line the cobblestone streets.
-Being the port hub years ago, there are vast amounts of history here waiting to be explored as well.
+A plethora of bars, souvenir shops, and galleries line the cobblestone streets.
+Being the port hub years ago, there is a vast amount of history here waiting to be explored as well.
 If you’re up for it, hop on a sunset river cruise or just find a bench to appreciate the twilight hours.

 When your appetite has recovered from lunch, check out the Cotton Exchange Tavern.
 Back in the day, this building was a cotton warehouse, but it now serves delightfully fresh seafood.